Skip to ContentSkip to Navigation

 Study at the University of Groningen (60 EC)

-You study at Fudan University (a member of the C9 league, an alliance of nine most prestigious Chinese universities) in one of the two tracks: International Business and Finance.
-Your curriculum at Fudan University School of Economics focuses on a variety of themes relating to the economy of China and China's role in South East Asia, among others, the Chinese economic system, international trade, finance, public administration and law.
+You study at Fudan University (a member of the C9 league, an alliance of nine most prestigious Chinese universities) in one of the two tracks: International Business or Finance.
+Your study will be based at the School of Economics, with a curriculum focused on a wide range of themes relating to the Chinese economy, its role in Southeast Asia and the global economy, the Chinese economic system and business environment, international trade, finance, public administration, and law.
 The programme also covers Chinese language courses (up to the intermediate level), field trips, cultural activities, and a three-month part-time internship.

 CoursesCourse Catalog >